adrian154/blog/blogposts/mobspawning.md

 ## Mob Cap Quirks

 Generally speaking, monsters that have special attributes preventing them from despawning do not contribute to the mobcap, so the following groups aren't counted:
-- Mobs with the `PersistenceRequired` tag set to true (e.g. mobs that have been nametagged)
+- Mobs with the `PersistenceRequired` tag set to true, including:
+    - Zombie piglins created when pigs are struck by lightning
+    - Witches created when villagers are struck by lightning
+    - All elder guardians
+    - Duplicated allays
+    - Skeletons created from skeleton traps
+    - Most mobs spawned as part of a structure, e.g. the black cat in a witch hut
 - Mobs that are riding an entity/vehicle
 - Fish and axolotls from buckets
 - Endermen carrying blocks